 “Oh, this?”
 Dr Gabe waved the tool.
 “It’s a saw.
 Very convenient and efficient.”

 “Whatever you want to use that for, I beg you, don’t.”

 “Do you know that feeling?
 When someone begs with all that is in them but you know–you know you would never have mercy.”

 “You can’t be serious.”
-He began to tremble, his breath coming as short gasps.
+He trembled, breath pouring in short gasps.